QuiteBitter/forms/docs/upstream-merge-2025-10/README.updated.md

 ## Using Email Confirmation

-Email confirmations are sent automatically if a submission includes an email address field:
+Email confirmations are sent automatically if a submission includes an email address field.
+A field is treated as an email address when either of the following is true:

-- Add an “Email address” question (frontend type `email`).
+- The question is the upstream `email` type (frontend), or
-- Or add a “Short answer” question and set validation type to `email`.
+- The question is a `short answer` and its title clearly indicates an email address (e.g. contains “email”, “e‑mail”, “email address”, localized variants like “E‑Mail Adresse”, “correo electrónico”, “adresse e‑mail”).

+Behavior:
-- On submission, the first non-empty answer found for such a question is used as the recipient.
+- The first non-empty matching answer becomes the recipient.
+- The recipient is validated via Nextcloud mailer before sending; invalid addresses are skipped.
 - Email content uses Nextcloud’s email template and includes a brief summary of textual answers.

 ## Important Files